Frequently Asked Questions

 During the summer months (May through August) the mentor teachers remain constant (except for vacation times) but the secondary staff changes.
 As much as possible, our aides for the summer consist of recent early childhood students and work study students who are already familiar with the children.
 There may also be student teachers in the classrooms if a course is offered.

 The Campus Children's School is open from 7:30 a.m. to 5:30 p.m.
 Though staff may come earlier and stay later, it is important that you adhere strictly to these hours of operation for drop-off and pick-up times.
-Plan to pick up your child no later than 5:15 p.m. so that you will have enough time to talk to the classroom teacher about your child's day and leave the School no later than 5:30 p.m.
+Plan to pick up your child no later than 5:15 p.m. so that you will have enough time to talk to the classroom teacher about your child's day and leave the school no later than 5:30 p.m.
+Periodically staff discuss the program’s pick-up policy as occasionally families are chronically late in picking up their child or leaving school.
+When this is an ongoing problem, teachers feel a lack of respect because either their free time or time to plan has been compromised.
+In either case, it is unfortunate as the teachers work very hard to ensure the best program possible for your child.
+They need their personal time and their planning time to be effective as teachers.
+Please leave yourself ample time to pick up your child at the end of the day so that you leave the school by 5:30 p.m.

-The School is open 10 hours per day to accommodate varying work shifts for parents.
-However, it is in the best interest of your child for them to be in group care 10 hours per day for many reasons.
-We encourage parents to find creative ways within their family to keep their children's day to a maximum of 8 to 9 hours maximum.
-It is important that parents have other support systems outside of the School to help with their child care needs.
+The school is open 10 hours per day to accommodate varying work shifts for parents.
+However, we do not feel it is in the best interest of young children to be in school 10 hours per day.
+We encourage parents to find creative ways within their family to keep their children's day to a maximum of 8 to 9 hours.
+It is important that parents have other support systems outside of the school to help with their childcare needs.

-You will note in the School Calendar that during winter break, spring break, and exam times we have shortened our hours (8:30am-5:00pm) to reflect the lack of students available to work during these times.
+During UVM breaks, when our students are not available, classrooms are staffed primarily by the two mentor teachers.
+The length of the day is set to respect a reasonable work-day for teachers.
+We thank you for your support.
+You will note in the School Calendar that during winter break, spring break, and exam days we have shortened our hours (typically 8 1/2 hours) to reflect the lack of students available to work during these times.

-If your child will be arriving after 9:00 a.m., please call and let us know.
-We often plan walks or field trips for this time and will need to make arrangements for someone to be here for your child's arrival.
-Thank you!
+- If your child will be absent from school or arriving after 9:00 a.m., please call the classroom to let the teachers know so that they can plan the day and staffing accordingly.
+We often plan walks or outings and will need to make arrangements for someone to be here for your child's arrival.
+Thank You.

-The School observes scheduled University holidays.
-In addition to this, the School is closed between Christmas and New Year's and for 7 staff inservice days during the year which are usually taken the third week of August with two additional days at the end of Spring Break.
+CCS observes scheduled University holidays.
+In addition to this, the program is closed between Christmas and New Year's and for staff in-service days during the year that are normally taken the third week of August, with additional days during the year (usually in the Spring).

 We are not equipped to care for sick children and ask that if your child is not well enough to participate in the normal school day, including outdoor play and walks, that he/she be kept home.
 It is a state regulation that children will be excluded from the School with the following symptoms: